Is it possible to recover from quadriplegia?

 This means keeping track of returning sensations or movements and developing them through massed practice.

-Every time you move, a set of neural pathways go off together.
+Every time you move, a set of neural pathways from your spinal cord injury to your muscles are activated.
 The more you repeat that movement, the stronger the pathways get, and the more comfortable the movement becomes.

-Ultimately, individuals must retrain their body, brain, and spinal cord to work in sync again.
+Ultimately, individuals with SCI must retrain their body, brain, and spinal cord to work in sync again.

 Although the spinal cord cannot heal itself after injury, it is capable of rewiring and reconstructing neural circuitries through axonal sprouting from undamaged neurons.
 This allows functions affected by SCI to be significantly improved.